20001327/sessiontypechecker/project/README.md

 In the examples folder you can find three example:

-- seller-bank: a typical example of delegation involving three participants:Client,Seller,and Bank.
+- `seller-bank`: a typical example of delegation involving three participants:Client,Seller,and Bank.
                In the protocol, the client and seller engage in a session in which they agree on the terms of a purchase.
 If the client decide to purchase, the seller delegates the processing of the client’s credit card to the bank.
-- three-buyer: a system involving Alice, Bob and Carol cooperating to buy a book from a Seller.
+- `three-buye`r: a system involving Alice, Bob and Carol cooperating to buy a book from a Seller.
                In the protocol, alice and seller engage in a session in which they agree on the terms of a purchase.
 Alice tells Bob how much she can contribute.
                If the price is within Bob’s budget,Bob notifies both Seller and Alice he accepts,